Observer-Usable Information as a Task-specific Image Quality Metric: Results of Case Studies

 A study was performed to investigate the impact of imbalanced training data on task performance as measured by $\mathcal{V}$-info, AUC, and accuracy.
 The image restoration network, CNN-based NOs, and ResNet-based NOs were retrained using the imbalanced training data described in Sec.~\ref {NO-Computation}.
 Additional details are provided in Appendices~\ref{Restoration-training} and \ref{NO-setting}.

 As shown in Fig.~\ref{imbalanced data}, for both binary detection and three-class classification tasks, AUC, accuracy, and $\mathcal{V}$-info increased with model capacity across all image types, background, and signal settings.
-For the binary signal detection task, increasing the number of CNN modules in the CNN-based NO from 5 to 6 improved $\mathcal{V}$-info by $3.9\%$ on the low-field images, while accuracy increased by only $1.3\%$.
-On restored high-field images, the same change led to a $\mathcal{V}$-info gain of $7.0\%$, compared to an accuracy gain of $3.6\%$.
-When the number of ResNet modules in the ResNet-based NO increased from 5 to 6, $\mathcal{V}$-info for the three-class classification task increased by $13.4\%$ on low-field images, while accuracy improved by only $0.4\%$.
+For the binary signal detection task, increasing the number of CNN modules in the CNN-based NO from 5 to 6 improved $\mathcal{V}$-info by $3.9\%$ on the low-field images, while AUC increased by only $1.3\%$.
+On restored high-field images, the same change led to a $\mathcal{V}$-info gain of $7.0\%$, compared to an AUC gain of $3.6\%$.
+For the three-class classification task, increasing the number of ResNet modules in the ResNet-based NO from 5 to 6 led to a $13.4\%$ increase in $\mathcal{V}$-info on low-field images, while accuracy improved by only $0.4\%$.
 On restored high-field images, the same module change led to a $19.0\%$ increase in $\mathcal{V}$-info, whereas accuracy increased by $16.6\%$.
 These observations made under imbalanced data conditions confirm that $\mathcal{V}$-info remains a robust and sensitive measure of observer performance. {It is noteworthy that an AUC of 0.5 and $\mathcal{V}$-info of 0 represent the random guess baselines for the performance of observers trained with either balanced or imbalanced data.
 However, accuracy is sensitive to class distribution, and its baseline under random guessing shifts with imbalance—undermining its reliability as a performance metric.

 The relationship between $\mathcal{V}$-info and AUC/accuracy under imbalanced data conditions was further investigated and compared to that observed with balanced data.
 As shown in Fig.~\ref{relation2}, strong and comparable linear relationships exist between $\mathcal{V}$-info and AUC under balanced and imbalanced data conditions for the case of binary signal detection.
 In the three-class signal classification case, the correlation coefficient between accuracy and $\mathcal{V}$-info decreases slightly under imbalanced data conditions compared to the balanced case.